VerzeHxD/Discord-Bot-Docs/terms_of_service.md

 **Last Updated: March 14, 2025**

-Welcome to **[Your Bot Name]** ("the Bot").
+Welcome to **Artist Bot** ("the Bot").
 By using this Bot, you acknowledge and agree to the following Terms of Service ("ToS").
 If you do not agree, please discontinue use immediately.

 ---